eHealthAfrica/trace-and-go-public/README.md

 - See [doc/install.md](doc/install.md) for how to run the prototype
 - See [doc/services.md](doc/services.md) for a list of services we are currently using
+- See [core/api/README.md](core/api/README.md) for an overview of the API

 Please keep all discussions on Github with the issues.
 Otherwise feel free to email us under didi.hoffmann@ehealthnigeria.org